On injector machines, Citrix requires an active desktop to host the Citrix sessions.

 Try to avoid repeatedly connecting and disconnecting from Citrix.
 In most cases this isn't realistic and will overly stress the Citrix server layer.

-Move these calls into scripts found in the initial and final sections of the Virtual Users workflow or your Custom Citrix Virtual Users Pre or Post.
+Move these calls into scripts found in the initial and final sections of the Virtual User's workflow or your Custom Citrix Virtual User's

 Always Tidy Up the Session